Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 Floating point literals may be expressed in fixed-point simple format (e.g. *165.32*) or scientific format (e.g. *6.2e6*).

 String literals are surrounded by double quote characters (e.g. *"Hello world"*).
 To include a double-quote character in a string iteral, use two double-quote characters (e.g. *"Here is some ""quoted text"""*).
+String literals are limited to 100 characters.

 Character literals (supported in RRF 3.5.0-rc.1 and later) are surrounded by single quote characters (e.g. 'a').